This article may contain compensated links. Please read the disclosure for more info.

-Charles-Louis Hanon "The Virtuoso Pianist" contains a set of piano exercises for any level.
-They are usually taught at a more advanced level but are great also as you start to learn piano, especially for adult beginners who wants more finger dexterity.
+Charles-Louis Hanon The Virtuoso Pianist contains a set of exercises for any level.
+The Hanon exercises are usually taught at more advanced levels but are also great for adult beginners who want more finger dexterity.

 You will quickly and efficiently practice all possible combinations of movements between all fingers.
-By doing so, you will also very soon notice a huge difference in the feeling of agility in your fingers.
+By doing so, you will also very soon notice a vast difference in the feeling of agility in your fingers.

 So, how do you get started as a beginner?